ayantika-khanra/ayantika-khanra.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-## About Me
 I'm a data analyst with a strong foundation in math, statistics, and programming.
 Previously, I worked as a scientific data analyst and developed Python codes to turn large, complex datasets into clear, actionable insights.
 <div style="height: 0.4rem;"></div>
 **Technical Skills:** Python, SQL, PowerBI, Advanced Excel, Git, Linux Shell.

 ### Experience